Fishing the Winnipeg River

 Big North Lodge & Outposts - Located on Gun Lake near Minaki, Big North Lodge offers both American Plan (All-inclusive) and Housekeeping packages.
 807-224-4318 or 1-800-387-3577

-Minaki Marina - Located in the center of Minaki, in addition to motel rooms and cabins, you can find gas, beer & liquor, fishing tackle, live bait and equipment, groceries, snacks, ice, water, WIFI, fishing and hunting licenses.
+Minaki Marina - Located in the center of Minaki, in addition to motel rooms and cabins, you can find gas, beer & liquor, fishing tackle, live bait and equipment, groceries, snacks, ice, water, and WIFI.
 Also offered are boat launching, docking, and seasonal slips, year-round boat/trailer storage, vehicle, boat and trailer parking, marine repair shop and so much more.
 807-224-2581

 The Iinoo Oowan Trail